bioexcel/qmmm_benchmark_suite/README.md

 The GFP_QM systems contains a green fluorescent protein (GFP) in solution (PDB-ID: 1GFL).
 They represent a range of different QM subsystem sizes within a small MM subsystem (28,264 atoms in total).
-For the QM atoms the DZVP-GTH-BLYP basis set is used along with the BLYP XC functional.
 An energy cut-off for the plane waves of 300 Ry was found to be suitable.
 For the MM part of the system, the Amber03 forcefield is used for the protein and TIP3P model for the water molecules.
 Unlike the other systems the QM subsystem is treated non-periodically